superbrothers/kubernetes-docs/docs/admin/kubeadm_init.md

-  /controller-manager           Generates the kube-controller-manager static Pod manifest /scheduler                    Generates the kube-scheduler static Pod manifest kubelet-start                 Write kubelet settings and (re)start the kubelet upload-config                 Upload the kubeadm and kubelet configuration to a ConfigMap /kubeadm                      Upload the kubeadm ClusterConfiguration to a ConfigMap /kubelet                      Upload the kubelet component config to a ConfigMap
+  /controller-manager           Generates the kube-controller-manager static Pod manifest /scheduler                    Generates the kube-scheduler static Pod manifest kubelet-start                 Write kubelet settings and (re)start the kubelet wait-control-plane            Wait for the control plane to start upload-config                 Upload the kubeadm and kubelet configuration to a ConfigMap /kubeadm                      Upload the kubeadm ClusterConfiguration to a ConfigMap /kubelet                      Upload the kubelet component config to a ConfigMap